Hecate2/neo-fairy-client/README.md

 #### Step 2.1: Mint billions of NEO and transfer them!

-(Of course these are just fairy NEO in the memory of your imaginiation)
+(Of course these are just fairy NEO in the memory of your imagination)

 ```python
 from neo_fairy_client.utils import NeoAddress